noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ### Alternate Path

-In most challenges we’re trying to elevate OUT of the www-data account, lets look for an easy way in.
+In most challenges we’re trying to elevate OUT of the www-data account, lets look for an easy way in when we already have a shell.

 Running `curl 127.0.0.1` indicates that we are serving phpMyAdmin on port 80, and enumerating that directory locally we see we can write to the `tmp` folder.